home-assistant/developers.home-assistant/docs/bluetooth_fetching_data.md

         ):
             connectable_device = device
         else:
-            # We have no bluetooth controller that is in range of
+            # We have no Bluetooth controller that is in range of
             # the device to poll it
             raise RuntimeError(
                 f"No connectable device found for {service_info.device.address}"